A study abroad opportunity was an unforgettable experience

 “Grandma was born in a remote north Indian village and went to schools in numerous countries and my granny was part of Australia’s stolen generation and experienced the northern part of Australia and it’s wildness.”

 While education was never on Jaiden’s radar, a few conversations with friends after high school changed his mind.
 He realised this could open doors to change for him and others.

 He applied to CDU to study his Bachelor of Arts double major in Global Humanities and Society and Culture, and hasn’t looked back.

-“I’m now in my final year of study and contemplating the idea of doing my Masters of Emergency and Disaster Management,” he says.
+He's now contemplating the idea of doing his Master of Emergency and Disaster Management.

 Jaiden has always recognised the benefits of travel.

 “Many life lessons and knowledge can be learnt through travelling,” he says.
 “From a short two-day trip from Darwin to Katherine to a year-long road trip down the Argentinian coast, these valuable and important adventures help you grow as a person.”

 Jaiden notes that, for university students, the opportunity to experience travel through study abroad programs are not to be missed.